Stamford Child Endangerment Lawyer

 Scenarios of Child Endangerment

-Additional criminal violations are prosecuted under CGS 53-21a, some of which are misdemeanors rather than felonies.
-For instance, under CGS 53-21a, if an individual responsible for a child under the age of 12 leaves that child unsupervised in a vehicle or public place such as a restaurant, store or hotel for enough time to create a “substantial risk” to the health or safety of the child, that conduct constitutes a Class A misdemeanor.
+In addition to CGS 53-21 Risk of Injury, CGS 53-21a outlines an additional child endangerment crime.
+This statute charges a Class A misdemeanor to those who leave a child under the age of 12 unsupervised in a vehicle or public place such as a restaurant, store, or hotel for enough time to create a “substantial risk” to the health or safety of the child, that conduct constitutes a Class A misdemeanor.

-However, if the child is left in a place that serves alcohol, the offense becomes a Class D felony, and if the child is left unsupervised in a public place at night, the offense is treated as a Class C felony and therefore should result in immediate contact with a Stamford child endangerment lawyer.
+However, if in this scenario, the child is left in a place that serves alcohol, the offense becomes a Class D felony, and if the child is left unsupervised in a public place at night, the offense is treated as a Class C felony.
+Any allegations akin to these should result in immediate contact with a Stamford child endangerment lawyer.

 Parents, guardians, and others who are supposed to be supervising children under the age of 12 should know their whereabouts.
 If they do not know the location of the child and have not had contact with the child for more than 24 hours, they must report the child’s disappearance to law enforcement officials.
 Failure to report the missing child is a Class A misdemeanor.